BEFORE THE TAVOLA CALDA

 Many years ago my father frequently chose just a plate of spinach.
 And now that I think of it, perhaps he was a bit like Popeye, as accompanying his greens was none other than the sailor’s girlfriend Olive Oyl (or Olivia Oyl, as she’s known in Italian).

-More about Italian food can be found in Calabria: The Other Italy, my award-winning, nonfiction book that explores daily life, culture, history, the arts, food, society and tourism of Calabria, Italy.
+Read The Tavola Calda, Part 2 on my blog and more about Italian food in Calabria: The Other Italy and Basilicata: Authentic Italy, my award-winning, nonfiction books that explores daily life, culture, history, the arts, food, society and tourism of Southern Italy.

 Do you enjoy food?
 Read about a couple of noteworthy meals I enjoyed to the max – Trattoria: La Collinetta in Martone, Lunch at a Neapolitan Trattoria and Trattoria in Cosenza – and don’t miss The Bergamot: Calabria’s Incredible Citrus.